Healing, thoughts and emotions

 When discussing healing many people confuse healing with curing; healing can cure but, more often than not, it offers a way of dealing with the emotional issues that have caused our dis-ease in the first place.
 This may lead to a cure but our emotions tend to be so strong that, for some, it can be difficult to overcome them in order to achieve this.
 A change in the way we think is usually needed to cure us, and that is what the healing will help us with.

-Most of the health imbalances we experience are brought about by emotional imbalances, consciously or unconsciously, and when seeking healing you need to be aware of this.
+Most of the health imbalances we experience are brought about by emotional issues, consciously or unconsciously, and when seeking healing you need to be aware of this.
 When healing is channelled it is a golden opportunity to resolve emotional conflicts - within ourselves and with others.
 So, unlike what we now refer to as orthodox treatments, like drugs which create changes in our bodies without our input, healing is most effective when you reflect on the difficulties you now have or have had in the past that have placed stress of one sort or another on your systems.
 If you can pinpoint these, you have the opportunity to work with the healing to resolve your health imbalances.

 This is where we start to understand how powerful our thoughts are.
 Just as we can unconsciously think ourselves into ill health, so we can consciously think ourselves out of it.

 In the world of health, there is a feverish programme for a large number of the common chronic illnesses from which we suffer to be highlighted.
 It is very common now to screen everyone who visits a doctor for various imbalances because they are so prevalent.
 Health professionals have our best health at the heart of everything they do so it is not surprising that they want to 'nip illnesses in the bud' by screening.
-And potential cures for these imbalances are publicized widely with suggestions as to what we can do to avoid them.
+And potential cures for these imbalances are publicized widely with suggestions as to what we can do to avoid succumbing to them.

 Being honest about healing